Mobile television: North America

 In January 2012, the MCV announced that MetroPCS would offer MCV's Dyle mobile DTV service.
 Samsung planned an Android phone capable of receiving this service late in 2012.
 At the end of 2012, Dyle was in 35 markets and capable of reaching 55 percent of viewers.
 According to the home page on its website, "As of May 22, 2015, Dyle mobile TV is no longer in service, and Dyle-enabled devices and their apps will no longer be supported."

-At the NAB show in April 2012, MCV announced that 17 additional television stations would launch mobile DTV, bringing the total to 92, covering more than 55% of US homes.
-Included are stations in three new markets: Austin, Texas, Boston, Massachusetts, and Dayton, Ohio.

-In September 2012, WRAL-TV announced rollout of a Mobile Emergency Alert System based around mobile digital television technology.